PaddlePaddle/PaddleSlim/demo/mkldnn_quant/README_en.md

 | |── ...
 └── val_list.txt
 ```
-Then, the content of val_list.txt should be as follows:
+Then, the contents of val_list.txt should be as follows:
 ```
 val/ILSVRC2012_val_00000001.jpg 0
 val/ILSVRC2012_val_00000002.jpg 0